artiyom/VideoPoker/README.txt

+This README file describes the interface that may be little different.
+It will be edited later.
 This is a program that will immitate a SLot Machine Poker Game: Jacks Or Better.

 You run the program.
 A window opens.